 Students studying in PS major must take the same flights with a teacher in charge between Kansai Int'l Airport and the Bangkok Int'l Airport.
 Students in CRPS major are also supposed to move together with the teacher.
-If CRPS students wish to go directly from and back to their home countries, they need to consult with the teacher.
+But if CRPS students need to go directly from and back to their home countries, they need to consult with the teacher.
 In this case, they are responsible for joining travel insurances and provide sufficient information in a timely manner to the teacher.